 I recommend choosing a long, not very round sweet potato.
 The slimmer the potato the less time it will need in the oven.
 You can use either one larger potato or 2 very small ones.

-NO!
+If you are wondering whether you can taste the sweet potato in this smoothie the answer is – NO!
 No one in my family (a total of 4) was able to guess the smoothie contained sweet potato.
 The predominant flavour is mango with a bit of zest from the citrus fruit.
 Everyone agreed they could taste ‘something else’ but didn’t know what it was!

-Citrusy smoothie bowl
+Citrusy sweet potato smoothie bowl

 If you love a glass of orange juice in the morning you will love this smoothie bowl!
 It contains 3 clementines (you can use tangerines instead) and a bit of lemon juice to balance out the sweetness of the sweet potato and mango.